OElhwry/Kvit/README.md

 ## The problem

 Splitting a group bill takes more time than the meal that caused it.
 Splitwise is overkill for a one-off court hire or a single dinner.
 Notes-app math gets messy the moment people pre-paid different amounts.
-And when the booking was time-based — padel, tennis, an hourly studio rental — equal splits feel unfair if one player only showed up for the second half.
+And when the booking was time-based, padel, tennis, an hourly studio rental, equal splits feel unfair if one player only showed up for the second half.

 ## The solution